 Whichever oil you choose, make sure to pay attention to the labels before purchasing.
-I’ve already included organic and pure oils to this list, but if you’re getting them at your local supplier/store, make sure to get only 100% pure and natural organic oils.
+I’ve already included organic and pure oils to this list, but if you’re getting them at your local supplier/store, make sure to get only 100% pure and natural organic oils that are cold pressed.
 Some of them are a bit more expensive, but at least you know they’re all natural ingredients without any fillers with the most nutrients possible.

 Argan oil for beard growth